 What is transcending, and what does it do for our brains?
-Neuropsychologist Dr. Fred Travis, director of the Center for Brain, Consciousness, and Cognition at Maharishi University of Management, Fairfield, Iowa, takes us on a guided tour of the brain during the Transcendental Meditation® (TM®) technique, in comparison to what happens in other kinds of meditation.
+Neuropsychologist Dr. Fred Travis, director of the Center for Brain, Consciousness, and Cognition at Maharishi International University, Fairfield, Iowa, takes us on a guided tour of the brain during the Transcendental Meditation® (TM®) technique, in comparison to what happens in other kinds of meditation.

 Dr. Travis demonstrates the unique brainwave coherence that results from the TM technique by way of a live EEG display of a young woman—his daughter, Dariana Travis—practicing TM on-stage at the David Lynch FoundationSM conference “Meditation and the Brain,” at the Rubin Museum of Art in New York City.

 “Transcending leads to a distinct experience, pure consciousness, that transforms the inner nature of the mind, and so provides a new platform for living.” —Dr. Fred Travis